-Today, we’re going to look at six trends that have had the biggest impact on retail logistics and will continue to transform the industry in the coming years, including:
+Today, we’re going to look at seven trends that have had the biggest impact on retail logistics and will continue to transform the industry in the coming years.
+They are:

 - An earlier (and longer) holiday shopping season